 “At the same time, the other partner should keep an open mind to understand why it may have happened.
 That’s why you should commit to sitting together and discussing such issues without getting angry, abusive, or accusatory.
 The way to achieve that is through meaningful dialogue where you talk, then your partner talks, and then you respond when it’s your turn,” advises Kavita.

 Related Reading: How To Trust Someone Again After They Hurt You – Expert Advice

-These are the traits of communication between healthy couples, where the relationship is free of any gaslighting or manipulation.
-On the other hand, if you feel inclined to hide things from your partner and let issues simmer until they come out in some ugly way, then perhaps there is still work left to be done overcoming communication issues in your relationship.
-For such couples, the following questionnaire can be a good place of introspection, to begin with:
+These are the traits of clear communication between healthy couples, where the relationship is free of any gaslighting or manipulation.
+On the other hand, if you feel inclined to hide things from your partner and let issues simmer until they come out in an ugly way, then perhaps there is still work to be done in overcoming communication issues in your relationship.
+For such couples, the following questionnaire can be a good place of introspection to begin with:

 7. Share secrets and practice openness

-How to save a relationship without trust?
-By committing yourself to rebuild the lost trust, brick by brick.
+How to fix a relationship after lying?
+Stay committed to rebuilding the lost trust, brick by brick.
 One essential component of trust is transparency.
-So you can exchange your phones and share passwords with each other and try to not be too attached to your devices.
+So you can exchange your phones and share passwords with each other, if you’re comfortable doing that, and try to not be too attached to your devices.

-The key to understanding how to fix trust issues can also be in being vulnerable with each other.
-You can share one of your secrets with your partner and them with you.
-Then, see what your partner does with this information.
+The key to understanding how to restore a relationship is in being vulnerable with each other.
+You can share one of your secrets with your partner and they with you.
+See what your partner does with this information.
 Is it being used against you or is it held in a safe place?
-Once you can get to the point of not using such sensitive details against each other, you would have reached an extremely promising level of trust and intimacy in your relationship.
+Once you understand that you can’t use such sensitive details (like secrets and passwords) against each other, or to infringe upon the other’s privacy, you would reach an extremely promising level of emotional intimacy in your relationship.